prachi01645/gemini-care-assistant/README.md

 An AI-powered intelligent care assistant that interprets IoT activity data and generates context-aware insights using the Gemini API.

-This project demonstrates how responsible AI can support caregivers and families by transforming raw IoT activity signals into understandable alerts and explanations.
+This project demonstrates how AI can transform raw IoT activity signals into human-understandable insights while maintaining ethical and human-centered decision making.

 This project demonstrates how smart-home sensor data can be converted into meaningful insights using Large Language Model